ranuraag/sodukusolver/README.md

 # sudokusolver
-A maven webapp to solve sudoku!
+A Maven+Spring MVC webapp to solve sudoku!